adrianlshaw/merge-all-windows/README.md

 # Merge All Windows browser extension

 This is a browser extension for Microsoft Edge and Google Chrome.
-When you click the button, it merges tabs in all windows into one window.
+When you click the button, it merges tabs in all windows into a single window.
 It essentially provides the same feature as the Merge All Windows feature in Safari.
 This is handy if you open many websites in many windows and you want to consolidate your workspaces.